shubha07m/Mario_Game/README.md

 ## Game Description

-This game is a simple implementation of the classic Mario game.
-Players can control Mario as he navigates through levels, collecting power-ups and coins while avoiding obstacles.
+This game is a basic implementation of the classic Mario game.
+Players can control Mario as he navigates through levels, collecting coins and avoiding obstacles.

 ## Features

 * Classic Mario gameplay
-* Multiple levels with increasing difficulty
+* Coin collection system
+* Excitement effect when collecting coins
-* Power-ups and coins to collect
+* Sparkle effect when collecting coins
-* Obstacles and enemies to avoid
+* Score system
+* Game over screen with final score

 ## Technologies Used